 - the AMS archive of abstracts from annual meetings

 - Your local library catalog

-Read reviews of the faculty members' published work that have appeared in musicology review journals (see JSTOR): MLA Notes, JAMS, Music and Letters, Journal of the Society for American Music, Ethnomusicology, etc.
+Read reviews of the faculty members' published work that have appeared in musicology review journals (see JSTOR): MLA Notes, JAMS, Music and Letters, Nineteenth-Century Music Review, Journal of the Society for American Music, Ethnomusicology, etc.